Our teachers rock

 Tom is passionate about teaching and performing music, especially the healing and well-being that music therapy can promote in communities, families, and individuals.

-Click here to read about Tom's recent Music Therapy experiences during the pandemic, published in the Fall 2021 issue of Music Therapy Perspectives.
+Click here to read about Tom's Music Therapy experiences during the pandemic, published in the Fall 2021 issue of Music Therapy Perspectives.

 Vince Gutwein